Gum-Joe/2Keys/docs/SETUP.md

 #### 0.2.1 Setting pi-config
 If you already know how to use pi-config, just ensure SSH is enabled and that auto-login to the desktop is enabled.
 If you don't know how to do any of those, follow below, else, skip to 0.2.2

-These steps should be carried out on the raspberry pi's GUI (i.e. with it plugged into a screen), instead of via SSH (we'll get to what that is soon) etc. I'll be showing screenshots via SSH though, as that's easier to document.
+These steps should be carried out on the raspberry pi's GUI (i.e. with it plugged into a screen), instead of via SSH (we'll get to what that is soon).

-**Wait, what's SSH?** SSH (Secure Shell Host) is a secure way for us to remotely open a command shell on a different machine, in this case the raspberry pi, and access it from our PC.
+**Wait, what's SSH?** SSH (Secure Shell) is a secure way for us to remotely open a command shell on a different machine, in this case the raspberry pi, and access it from our PC.
 It's useful as it means we can still use our main computer whilst running a task on the raspberry pi (or any other machine with SSH)

 1. Open pi config by running `sudo raspi-config`.
 Use the arrow keys to change the highlighted option and enter to select the highlighted option.
 2. Select `Interfacing Options`